UniversalDependencies/docs/_u-feat/Reflex.md

 ## {{ page.title }}: {{ page.shortdef }}

-Boolean feature, typically of [pronouns](../ud-pos/PRON) or [determiners](../ud-pos/DET).
+Boolean feature, typically of [pronouns](u-pos/PRON) or [determiners](u-pos/DET).
 It tells whether the word is reflexive, i.e. refers to the subject of its clause.

-While many tagsets would have “reflexive” as one of the various pronoun types, this feature is intentionally separate from <a href="PronType.html">PronType</a>, as it is orthogonal to pronominal types.
+While many tagsets would have “reflexive” as one of the various pronoun types, this feature is intentionally separate from [PronType](), as it is orthogonal to pronominal types.

 Note that while some languages also have reflexive verbs, these are in fact fused verbs with reflexive pronouns, as in Spanish _despertarse_ or Russian